maravondra/Katas2023/README.md

 Color legend for picture:
 ![Alt text](./img/Legend.jpg)

+## Custom build microservices developed by Road Warrior

 ### dashboard application

-The dashboard application listen the Rest api call (orange arrow).
-If the call is registered this microservice take the matchin data from BigQuery (1-take data). and send it back

-The another service is to share the data on social nets.
-It coul be also registerde via Rest API (orange arrow).
-If the request is registerd the microservice take the data from BigQuery (1-take data) and hand over the data to *social communication* service (arrow: 2-send to social).
+The dashboard application provides an rest api (orange arrow) to make data, stored in Biq Query consumable.
+It's a bridge service between Biq Query Data and Users / internal Marketing and Partners.

+It also provides an interface to our social application.

 ### social application

-This microservice can be call from service dashboard (via REST API) or via Website.
-If the request is produce from website, the request registerd in social microservice (3-prepare data).
+This microservice can be called from service dashboard (via REST API including Apps) or via Website.
+If the request is produced from website, the request registerd in social microservice (3-prepare data).
 If the request is produce via REST API the request is send from dashboard application (2-send to social).

-Both producer are processing in this microservice and take the data corresponding data from BigQuery (4-pull data for sharing).
-This data are modifide for sharing and publish in Cloud storage (5-save in storage).
+Both producers are processing data in this microservice and take the data corresponding data from BigQuery (4-pull data for sharing).
+This data is modified for sharing and publishing on social networks, this stored as publicly available static content in Cloud storage (5-save in storage).

 ### pool email application

 Pool email application is activated regulary from Cloud Scheduler CRON (6-trigged pool email).
 It could be for example for every 1 minutes set up.
 In this case the pool email application pull one fifth of users email.
 This way we reach that each email will be trigged with period of 5 minutes.
-The arrow (7-poll email) check the email and get back the relevant emails.
+The arrow (7-poll email) check the email and get back the relevant emails, the amount of emails to be fetched is based on a timestamp stored on a per user basis to make sure only new emails are polled and checked.

-If the data from email are filter the data are moved to Dataflow, which will create the unified dataflow.
+If the data from email are matching our filter criteria the data is pushed to Dataflow, which will create the unified dataset in Big Query.
 (8-to dataflow)

 ### data application

 This microservice has the similar function as pool email application.
-In this case the microservice is activeted via (9-trigged poll agentur) Cloud Scheduler CRON but with 3 minutes period.
-This service that ask all connected agentur API for the news.
-At the end of this process are the date take over to Dataflow (10-to dataflow).
+In this case the microservice is activated via (9-trigged poll agentur) Cloud Scheduler CRON but with 3 minutes period.
+This service will sync with all connected agency APIs to fetch latest data.
+This is build asynchronous.
+At the end of this process the data is pushed to Dataflow (10-to dataflow) for further preparation to store it in Big Query.

-### Dataflow

-Service from google is responsible for save the unified data to BigQuery (11 - save data to BigQuery).

-### Website

-As we said, we would like to save the cost of our project.
-We don't want to develop any frontend site.
-We made the decision to use Looker.
-In tool we build dashboard on the base of modules from google.
-User will be comunicated via purple arrow.
-On the request from user will be data saved to BigQuery (12 - save data).

-### Big Query

-On top of big query database is running VertexAI, which regulary modified the data in db.